GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

 *table*
     3 [or 4, see **-W**] column ASCII file(s) [or binary, see **-bi**] holding (x,y,z[,w]) data values.
 If
     no file is specified, **nearneighbor** will read from standard input.

+.. _-E:

 **-E**\ *empty*
     Set the value assigned to empty nodes [NaN].

+.. _-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_

+.. _-W:

 **-W**
    Input data have a 4th column containing observation point weights.
    These are multiplied with the geometrical weight factor to determine the actual weights used in the calculations.

 .. |Add_-bi| replace:: [Default is 3 (or 4 if **-W** is set) columns].
 .. include:: explain_-bi.rst_